dalance/svlint/md/manual-introduction.md

 at once; Children with simple storylines and colorful pictures; Parents with cultural references and subtle innuendo.
-Authors writing in SystemVerilog also have two main sections of audience which they should aim to please (other silicon engineers, and mechanical tools).
+Authors writing in SystemVerilog also have two main sections of audience which they should aim to please: 1) other silicon engineers, 2) mechanical tools.
 Although the differences between human and mechanical readers are significant, both must be satisfied for the text to be nice/enjoyable to work with.
 While a simulation tool doesn't care about whitespace, indentation, or